Analytical expressions for pulse profile of neutron stars in plasma environments: Pulse Profile

 so that we can express the observed flux differential $dF$ in the detector's solid angle differential $d\Omega'$ as

 To obtain the total observed flux $F$, it only remains to integrate the previous expression in $x$, obtaining

-This result, derived in \cite{Rogers_2015} for the Schwarzschild metric, is similar to that obtained in \cite{Pechenick_1983}.
+This result, derived in \cite{Rogers_2015} for the particular case of a Schwarzschild metric, is similar to that obtained in \cite{Pechenick_1983}.
 However, the values of $\theta$ and $x_{max}$ now depend on the frequencies $\omega$ and $\omega_e$, thus introducing the effects produced by the presence of plasma and its distribution.

 The existence of a second antipodal cap identical to the first simply requires the addition of a second component with $\theta_{0,2}=\pi-\theta_{0,1}$,

 where $F_T$ is the total observed flux, and $F$ is the flux produced by each of the caps, given by Eq. \eqref{eq:flux}.